bbullman/dotfiles/README.md

 # Re-exec bash, enter the venv
 bash
 conda activate ml
-# Get all the ml packages
+# Get all the ml packages for the conda env
+# Not sure if these need to be set to conda-forge
-conda install --yes numpy scipy pandas scikit-learn matplotlib seaborn
+conda install --yes numpy scipy pandas scikit-learn matplotlib seaborn conda install -c conda-forge jupyterlab notebook nb_conda_kernels jupyter_contrib_extensions
 # Update conda
 conda update -n base conda
 # To use the system env versus the conda 'base' env on startup